freeCodeCamp/freeCodeCamp/guide/english/php/php-data-types/index.md

 ### PHP Resource

 A resource is a special variable, holding a reference to an external resource.
 Resources are created and used by special functions.
-See the [appendix](http://php.net/manual/en/resource.php) for a listing of all these functions and the corresponding resource types.
+See the [official PHP documentation](http://php.net/manual/en/resource.php) for a listing of all these functions and the corresponding resource types.
 You can use [get_resource_type()](http://php.net/manual/en/function.get-resource-type.php) function to see resource type.

 **Example:**
 ```php